-JS: Have you considered leaving South Africa to explore the possibilities of doing artwork at a bigger production company like DC Comics or Marvel?
+JS: Have you considered leaving South Africa to explore the possibilities of doing artwork at a bigger production company like or?

 JS: What has been your favourite piece of artwork to work on so far and what can we expect from Dave Edwards in the future?